 - The Commonwealth's rifle grenade is an Energa anti-tank rifle grenade, which is actually a post-war system made for the same rifle.
 An Enfield grenade launcher cup would be more appropriate for the time period.

-- The US Army's M1 Carbines are equipped with post-war adjustable iron sights by default, with only the Officer class able to fit a period-accurate peep sight since it's clearer and easier to use.
-Likewise, the Thompson and Grease Gun are available in battles set before their adoption at various points in 1942 - interestingly, the devs chose to model the original Grease Gun instead of the improved M3A1 from 1943 specifically to try and avoid this issue.
+- The US Army's M1 Carbines are equipped with post-war adjustable iron sights by default, with only the Officer class able to fit a period-accurate peep sight as an upgrade since it's clearer and easier to use.
+Likewise, the Thompson and Grease Gun are available in battles set before their adoption at various points in 1942 - interestingly, the devs chose to model the original Grease Gun instead of the improved M3A1, which entered production in 1943 and only saw service after the war ended, specifically to try and avoid this issue.
 This is less of an issue for the Commonwealth, as their Thompson model is the M1928, and the Sten gun was available for every battle currently in the game.

 - And Your Reward Is Clothes: The game's level progression system only offers this to the player, unlocking different skins as you level up.
 The skins have unique adjustments to the uniform in terms of patches and insignia and some rarer skins actually include new voices or looks.
 For example, the US Army's 92nd Infantry Division or the Commonwealth's 12th Frontier Regiment.
 As of the May 19th update, there are also skins for certain weapons after making a certain number of kills with them, a weathered "Veteran" look for making kills in general and a cloth-wrapped one for making headshots.